-Misconduct reports must be sent to the appropriate authorities within the stipulated time and will be dealt with in accordance with laid down procedures.
-Upon receipt of the referee's report, the Secretary of the County Football Association sends an acknowledgement to the referee - usually in the form of a further set of report forms - and a copy to the Secretary of the player's
+Misconduct reports must be sent to the appropriate authorities (County FA or The FA only) within the stipulated time and will be dealt with in accordance with laid down procedures.
+Upon receipt of the referee's report, the County Football Association sends an acknowledgement to the referee - usually by email and a copy to the Secretary of the player's club.

-A player is not permitted to request a Personal Hearing in respect of an individual caution, except in the case of a claim of mistaken identity.
-However, a player has a right to a Personal Hearing in respect of a sendingoff offence, and if sought, the date, time and venue are then fixed and you will be informed of the arrangements.
+In competitions that are governed by match-based discipline, a player has no right to a Personal Hearing for a standard sendingoff, but does have a right in a misconduct charge.
+In all other cases a player is not permitted to request a Personal Hearing in respect of an individual caution, except in the case of a claim of mistaken identity.
+However, a player has a right to a Personal Hearing in respect of all other sending-off offences, and if sought, the date, time and venue are then fixed and you will be informed of the arrangements.